TOCW1 Walk 26 : Shelford to Cambridge

 - In 200 metres go on a bridge over the River Cam and turn left, with the river alongside on your left-hand side, your direction 235°.
 In 230 metres your way merges with a farm track .

 - In 50 metres the farm track swings left.
 Ignore the path ahead, bear left with the track and in 30 metres, with playing fields on your right-hand side [!] turn right through a metal gate, your direction due west, along the right-hand edge of the playing fields.

 - In 100 metres you pass a thatched cottage on your right-hand side.
 In a further 100 metres, you come out through metal barriers (with wooden posts) to a road (New Road) where you go left, your direction 200°.

 - Stay on this road, ignoring Fountain Lane to the right, coming to the High Street T-junction in 80 metres.
 Here you go right.
 In 55 metres go left on Baldock Road and immediately right, to the modern building that is the Little Rose pub, the suggested lunchtime stop.

 - After lunch return to the High Street and turn left, your direction 285°.
 Ignore ways off.
 You pass the village shop on your right and then Haslingfield’s Millennium Sun Dial and Village sign.
-After 330 metres, where the High Street veers left, you go straight on, along Church Way, with a thatched house on your right-hand side.
-In 80 metres you come to the Parish church of All Saints, Haslingfield.
+After 330 metres, where the High Street veers left, and some 50 metres past the Village sign, you go straight on, along Church Way, with a pair of thatched cottages on your right-hand side.
+In 80 metres you come to the Parish church of All Saints, Haslingfield (worth a look inside).

 - In 85 metres you come out on to a road (New Road) by house No. 118 opposite, where you turn left, your direction 320°.
 In a further 95 metres, you come out on to Barton Road, with a thatched house opposite where you turn right.